afterxleep/afterxleep.github.io/_posts/2020-07-14-creating-a-launch-screen-with-swift-ui.md

 ### Show Navigation/Tab Bar/Toolbar options
 As you may know, [Apple's recommendation for Launch Screens](https://developer.apple.com/design/human-interface-guidelines/ios/visual-design/launch-screen/) is to mimic the initial state of your app with an empty view, so the app seems fast and responsive on launch.

 These options will allow you to display a mocked, navigation bar, tab bar, or toolbar on the Launch Screen.
 When enabling them, you will have the option to provide an image from your asset catalog, but if you leave it blank, a default UI empty navigation bar, tab bar, or toolbar is used instead.
+(See example below)

 ### Here's an example:
 ![](/assets/posts/2020-07-15-creating-a-launch-screen-with-swift-ui/example.png)